Planning a Terrorist Act

 Terrorism related offences are negatively perceived in the public and the eyes of the Court.
 Due to the very serious nature and severity of the offence, an indictment for planning a terrorist act will be heard in the District Court or Supreme Court.
 As a Sydney based criminal law firm with extensive experience in representing clients throughout various Courts in NSW including the Supreme Court, clients can be confident that our team has the ability to effectively handle your case.

-If you or someone you know is facing charges of engaging in terrorist acts, call our expert team now for a FREE consultation.
+If you or someone you know is facing charges of engaging in terrorist acts, call our expert team now for a consultation.